-UK police say man who shot and killed 5 had gun license
+Man kills 5, himself in UK’s first mass shooting in decade

 Sawyer said investigators are not sure what his motive was, but are not considering terrorism or any links to far right groups, though they’re keeping an open mind.

-“Let’s see what’s on his hard drive, let’s see what’s on his computer, let’s see what’s on social media,” Sawyer told reporters.
+“Let’s see what’s on his hard drive, let’s see what’s on his computer, let’s see what’s on social media,” Sawyer said.

 “We believe we have an incident that is domestically related that has spilled into the street and seen several people of Plymouth lose their lives in an extraordinarily tragic circumstance,” he added.